Access control lists (ACLs) in Azure Data Lake Storage Gen2

 /), a subdirectory named Oregon, a subdirectory of the Oregon directory named Portland, and a text file in the Portland directory named Data.txt.

 This table assumes that you are using only ACLs without any Azure role assignments.
-To see a similar table that combines Azure RBAC together with ACLs, see Permissions table: Combining Azure RBAC and ACL.
+To see a similar table that combines Azure RBAC together with ACLs, see Permissions table: Combining Azure RBAC, ABAC, and ACLs.

 Write permissions on the file are not required to delete it, so long as the previous two conditions are true.